zaedaamrin/e-motion-cornell/design/design-journey.md

 - Meets goal of *Establishing Familiarity*, since users would then become more familiar with the faces behind the dance pieces.
 They may also then have a better understanding of certain performance features (example: extrapolating how complicated routines may be based on the images).
 - Improves usability by conveniently gathering visual content in a single and accessible spot on the page (in this case, it would likely be at the top of the page, below the navigator).

+**Accordion**
+- Displays FAQs that potential members might ask/wonder about the club.
+- Aids users' goal of **Deciding to Join** by providing answers to the questions that they might seek when they are judging whether the club will be the right fit for them and whether to join.
+- Increases readability by decreasing textual clutter on the screen as it conceals text that answers questions that the user is not currently pursuing.

 ### Layout Exploration (Milestone 2)
 > Iterate on your site's design through sketching.